Medication for Prediabetes

 Healthy Lifestyle Changes: Diabetes Prevention Program

-The lifestyle intervention in that landmark clinical trial was a Diabetes Prevention Program (DPP).
+The lifestyle intervention in that landmark clinical trial is the basis for what is now the National Diabetes Prevention Program (DPP) led by the Centers for Disease Control and Prevention (CDC).
 The DPP focuses on hitting weight loss of 5 to 7% of starting weight and achieving 150 minutes per week of physical activity.
 It is a year-long program that includes 16 lessons in the first 6 months and another 6 lessons in the final 6 months.

 There are many DPP providers nation-wide, and many healthcare providers offer them as a benefit.
-Lark DPP is recognized by the Centers for Disease Control and Prevention (CDC) as a fully online program.
-You can access it at your convenience with no need to travel to in-person meetings on a specific schedule.
-Lark’s program is personalized and designed to help you not only with weight loss and physical activity, but also with healthy eating, stress management, better sleep, and motivation.
+Lark DPP has full recognition from the CDC and is accessible through your smartphone.
+Lark is always available at your convenience, with no need to travel to in-person meetings or attend sessions on a specific schedule.
+Lark's program is personalized and designed for weight loss and increased physical activity, but also for healthier eating, better stress management, improved sleep, and continued motivation.

 If you have prediabetes, it is worth taking steps to treat it because you can greatly lower your risk for type 2 diabetes.
 Medications for prediabetes are a strategy that can help, but they are more effective with lifestyle treatments, and may not even be necessary.
-Talk to your doctor about your options, and see if a DPP such as Lark can help you turn healthy choices into habits that can change your life.
+Talk to your doctor about your options.
+A DPP such as Lark can help you turn healthy choices into habits that can change your life.